tuedodev/curved-image-carousel-svelte/README.md

-# Curved Image Carousel: Swipe and Grabbing coded in Svelte
+# Curved Image Carousel coded in Svelte with Swipe and Grabbing functionality

 Live-Demo on [CodePen](https://codepen.io/tuedodev/pen/ZEJMmyB).